I can’t say that I’ll miss the SAT Subject Tests.

 In the end, it’s about money.
 In the College Board’s perfect world, all high schools would purchase Pre-AP® and AP® curriculum for all students, not to mention AP tests.
 This is a huge investment for school districts.
 Things might be trickier now for high schools that don’t use AP curriculum, especially depending on the colleges’ reactions to the decision.
 Only time will tell, but we’ll keep you updated.

 This change will affect some students more than others.

 Many colleges used SAT Subject Tests to evaluate homeschooled students.
 Regardless of high school curriculum, students used the tests to demonstrate subject mastery.
 It is unclear what changes colleges will make to the admissions process for these students.

 Students who love waking up early on Saturday mornings to take extra tests, you’re out of luck too.

 When do the changes take place?

 All future administrations of the SAT Subject Tests in the U.S. are canceled.
-Students who registered for May and June SAT Subject Tests will automatically receive a refund.
+Students who registered for May and June subject tests automatically received a refund.
 You will not receive any money for an “Inconvenience Fee,” which might be confusing since College Board charges a “Change Fee” if you need to reschedule.